BSKalsi0/Parallax_Website/README.md

 - Smooth scrolling and transitions for a fluid user experience.
 - Responsive design, ensuring compatibility across different devices and screen sizes.
 - Clean and modern UI with layered effects.

+# 💻 Technologies Used
+- HTML5: For structuring the content.
+- CSS3: For styling, layout, and implementing the parallax effect.
+- JavaScript (ES6): For enhancing interactivity, smooth scrolling, and additional dynamic effects.